Associate Professor Simon Fraser University

-Mark Pickup is an Assistant Professor in the Department of Political Science at Simon Fraser University.
+Mark Pickup is an Associate Professor in the Department of Political Science at Simon Fraser University.
 He is also a Visiting Fellow in the Department of Politics at the University of Oxford.

 Mark is a specialist in Comparative Politics and Political Methodology.
 Substantively, his research primarily falls into three areas: the economy and democratic accountability; polls and electoral outcomes; and conditions of democratic responsiveness.
 His research focuses on political information, public opinion, the media, election campaigns and electoral institutions within North American and European countries.
 His methodological interests concern the analysis of longitudinal data (time series, panel, network, etc.) with a secondary interest in Bayesian analysis.

 Pickup, Mark.
 Introduction to Time Series Analysis.
 Quantitative Applications in the Social Sciences, (QASS) Series.
 Forthcoming.

 Manger, Mark and Mark Pickup.
 "The Coevolution of Trade Agreement Networks and Democracy."
 Journal of Conflict Resolution (2014).
 Accepted.

 Chzhen, Yekaterina, Geoffrey Evans, and Mark Pickup.
 "When do economic perceptions matter for party choice?"
 Political Behavior (2013).Available online.

 Pickup, Mark and Geoffrey Evans.
 "Addressing the Endogeneity of Economic Evaluations in Models of Political Choice."
 Public Opinion Quarterly.
 77(3) (2013) 735-54.

 Pickup, Mark, Y. Chzhen, and G. Evans.
 "When do economic perceptions matter for party choice?"
 Political Behavior (2013).
 Forthcoming and available online.